How-To Guide / Photography Social Media

 We'll run your social media so you can focus on shooting.

 15 minutes.
-Tell us what your social media looks like right now and we'll map out a content strategy — whether you hire us or not.
+Tell us what your social media looks like right now and we'll map out a content strategy.
+Whether you hire us or not.

 Book Your Free Call

-05
+05 · Mistakes

-Common Mistakes to Avoid
+Common mistakes to avoid

 Three ways photographers undermine their own social presence.

 1. Only posting finished gallery work.
-Your best-edited final images are incredible — and they blur together for a casual scroller.
+Your best-edited final images are incredible.
+And they blur together for a casual scroller.
 Behind-the-scenes, gear talk, "how I got this shot" breakdowns, and personal posts are what create connection.
 Clients hire photographers they feel they know.
 Your technical skill is evident in the photos.
 Your personality is what makes them pick up the phone.

 2. Using the same caption format for every post.
 "Loved shooting this beautiful couple at [venue]!
-Link in bio to book your session!" repeated 30 times is social media furniture — it's there but nobody notices it.
+Link in bio to book your session!" repeated 30 times is social media furniture.
+It's there but nobody notices it.
 Mix it up: tell a story about something that happened at the shoot, share what drew you to a particular light, ask your audience a question.
 Caption variety keeps people actually reading.

 3. Not posting at all during busy season because you're "too busy shooting."
 This is the opposite of what you should do.
-Busy season is exactly when you should be posting most — you have fresh work and social proof.
+Busy season is exactly when you should be posting most.
+You have fresh work and social proof.
 If you go quiet during peak booking season, you miss the exact window when prospects are actively looking.
 Batch your content in advance so the posts go out even when you're slammed.

 How often should photographers post on social media?